ZephyrTransport/governance/DRAFT bylaws.md

 ### Officers

 #### Section 6.1. *Officers*.
 The officers of the corporation shall consist of a President, a Secretary and a Treasurer, each of whom shall be elected by the Board of Directors.
-A Chairman of the Board, one or more Vice Chairmen, one or more Vice Presidents, and such other officers and assistant officers and agents as may be deemed necessary may be elected or appointed by the Board of Directors from time to time.
+A Chairman of the Board, one or more Vice Chairmen, one or more Vice Presidents, a Diversity Officer, and such other officers and assistant officers and agents as may be deemed necessary may be elected or appointed by the Board of Directors from time to time.
 Any two (2) or more offices may be held by the same person, except the offices of President and Secretary.

 #### Section 6.2. *Duties*.